AlexMercedCoder/ingest-this/posts/2020/12-building-a-blog-with-agility-cms.md.md

 ---
 title: Building a Blog with Agility Headless CMS
-date: "2020-12-19T22:12:03.284Z"
+date: "2020-12-19"
-description: Using Headless CMS's
+author: "Alex Merced"
+category: "jamstack"
+bannerImage: "/images/postbanner/examplebanner.PNG"
+tags:
+    - javascript
+    - jamstack
+    - headless cms
 ---

 ## What is a Headless CMS

 A Headless CMS is a hot trend in web development.
-It provides a ready-to-go way to manage your data with a visual dashboard like traditional CMS (WordPress, Drupal) but allows you to pull the data via an API so you can use the frontend technologies of your choice.
+It provides a ready-to-go way to manage your data with a visual dashboard like traditional CMSs (WordPress, Drupal) but allows you to pull the data via an API so you can use the frontend technologies of your choice.
 Headless CMS's are a powerful and popular combo with a Static Site Generator but can be used in most web applications.

 To see a list of all Headless CMS solutions and Static Site Generators checkout the directories at JAMStack.org.